kmfd/covergrid/README.md

 ## Changelog

 ### 2024.10.01
+* Error notification
+* Better grid scaling
+* Do not add images when source unavailable
 * Accept urls as dropped element to allow dragging in images right from web

 ### 2024.09.01